 The Student Learning Outcome Team (SLOT) Committee typically meets on a monthly basis, is chaired by a faculty member, and includes core members of five full-time faculty and one part-time faculty.
-Additionally, resource members of the committee include the Dean of Applied Academics, the Dean of Instruction, and the Director of Institutional Research.
-(IB1.SLOT Minutes for 2016 to 2019) The SLOT Committee originated to facilitate the creation of Student Learning Outcomes, implement a student learning assessment cycle, and oversee the completion of said assessment cycle at Mendocino College.
-(1B1.SLOT Handbook) Since its inception, and as the climate of data-driven assessment has increased over the years at Mendocino College, the SLOT committee expanded its scope to include discussions on Service Area Outcomes (SAOs) (IB1.02_07_18 SLOT Minutes; 03_07_18 SLOT Minutes; 05_02_18 SLOT Minutes), annual review of the completion of SLO assessments (IB1.SLOT Minutes 04_27_17; 2017 SLOT report to PBC; AS Minutes_12_06_17), a review of course SLOs across the institution (IB1.
-2017 SLO Assessment Evaluations), and professional development opportunities for faculty (IB.1Fall 2016 in-service SLO Writing and Program Mapping) and Spring 2017 in-service.
-(Formative and Summative Assessments/Assignment to SLO alignment)
+Additionally, resource members of the committee include the Dean of Applied Academics, the Dean of Instruction, and the Director of Institutional Research (IB1\01).
+The SLOT Committee originated to facilitate the creation of Student Learning Outcomes, implement a student learning assessment cycle, and oversee the completion of said assessment cycle at Mendocino College (1B1\02).
+Since its inception, and as the climate of data-driven assessment has increased over the years at Mendocino College, the SLOT committee expanded its scope to include discussions on Service Area Outcomes (SAOs) (IB1\03; IB1\04; IB1\05), annual review of the completion of SLO assessments (IB\06;IB1\07; IB1\08), a review of course SLOs across the institution (IB1\09), and professional development opportunities for faculty (IB1\10) and Spring 2017 in-service (IB1\11).

 The SLOT committee remains the central point of ongoing dialogue about student learning outcomes and their assessment at Mendocino College.
-These meetings are held in a collegial round-table format to encourage communication and participation from all members of the SLOT committee.
-Most recently, the involvement of student services within the SLOT committee has increased as a way of developing a more sustained dialogue between faculty and classified staff on student learning.
-(IB1.11 08 17 SLOT Minutes)
+Their meetings are held in a collegial round-table format to encourage communication and participation from all members of the SLOT committee.
+Most recently, the involvement of student services within the SLOT committee has increased as a way of developing a more sustained dialogue between faculty and classified staff on student learning (IB1\12).

-The assessment of course level SLOs occurs via use of the SLO Assessment Form (IB1.SLOT Assessment Form), which includes a rating of student learning and reflective component for actions taken by faculty.
+The assessment of course level SLOs occurs via use of the SLO Assessment Form (IB1\13), which includes a rating of student learning and reflective component for actions taken by faculty.
 The SLOT committee also provides an annual report on the status of SLO assessment to the Planning and Budget Committee (PBC) each year.
-This report includes the annual review of course level SLOs along with the percentages of completion for scheduled SLO assessments, providing a global snapshot of the status of student learning outcomes for the institution.
-(IB1.
-2017 SLOT report to PBC) Additionally, the SLO assessment data is a key element of the six-year program review process at Mendocino College.
-In the template for program review part I, (IB1.Program Review Template Part 1, pages 4 to 6) faculty are asked how staffing requests will support student learning outcomes and assessment.
-Additionally, in Part II of the Program Review template, faculty are asked to use their student learning outcome assessments as data for program level student learning outcomes.
-(IB1.Program Review Template Part 11, pages 24 to 25)
+This report includes the annual review of course level SLOs along with the percentages of completion for scheduled SLO assessments, providing a global snapshot of the status of student learning outcomes for the institution (IB1\14).
+Additionally, the SLO assessment data are a key element of the six-year program review process at Mendocino College.
+In the template for Program Review Part I, (IB\15) faculty are asked how staffing requests will support student learning outcomes and assessment.
+Additionally, in Part II of the Program Review template, faculty are asked to use their student learning outcome assessments as data for program level student learning outcomes (IB1 16).

-In the 2017/2018 academic year, the faculty chair of the SLOT committee was vacated due to an upcoming faculty retirement.
-As an interim means of planning to address the faculty vacancy of the SLOT chair, the Dean of Instruction stepped into the role of the SLOT committee chair through consultation with the academic senate president.
-(IB1.
-02_07_18 SLOT Minutes)
+In the 2017-2018 academic year, the faculty chair of the SLOT committee was vacated due to an upcoming faculty retirement.
+As an interim means of planning to address the faculty vacancy of the SLOT chair, the Dean of Instruction stepped into the role of the SLOT committee chair through consultation with the Academic Senate President (IB1 17).

-The SLOT committee most recently filled the faculty vacancy for the committee chair through the academic senate appointment process for committees.
-In the SLOT committee it was determined that the faculty appointee will co-chair the SLOT committee alongside the Dean of Instruction to assist with continuity through the recent retirement of the previous SLOT chair.
-(IB1.9_12_19 AS Minutes)
+The SLOT committee most recently filled the faculty vacancy for the committee chair through the Academic Senate appointment process for committees.
+In the SLOT committee it was determined that the faculty appointee will co-chair the SLOT committee alongside the Dean of Instruction to assist with continuity through the recent retirement of the previous SLOT chair (IB1 18).